digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   ...

 .. note::
-  All invocations of Daml script using SCU requires the ``--enable-contract-upgrading`` flag.
+  All invocations of Daml Script using SCU requires the ``--enable-contract-upgrading`` flag.

 From inside ``v2/my-pkg``, upload and run the ``getIOU`` script, passing in the ``alice-v1`` file as the script’s input: